codebuster009/AI-Learning/kartavaya_notes.md

 - Pulls info from V(“you”)
 - Generates “?” correctly.

+# Why compute is hard and why is it so hard to extend context “length for transformer models”

+Every token → 1 Query, 1 Key, 1 Value vector

+To compute attention for token t, we do: Qₜ compared with all previous Keys K₁..Kₜ

+Gives t scores

+Softmax → t attention weights

+Weighted sum of V₁..Vₜ → outputₜ

+So:

+Token 1 → 1 comparison

+Token 2 → 2 comparisons

+Token L → L comparisons

+Total comparisons =

+1 + 2 + ... + L = O(L²)

+Must store all Ks and Vs = O(L) memory

+Must compute Q·K for all pairs = O(L²) compute

+That’s why increasing context window is expensive.

 # Multi-head attention

+“The attention mechanism is almost always multi-headed. ”

 Allow the model to look at the same sentence from multiple perspectives at once.